Designing, planning and managing a new airport terminal

 The proposed concept also integrated a comprehensive airline strategy, operations management and financing strategy to reduce risk and ensure the project’s success.

-On June 1, 2016, the Port Authority of New York and New Jersey and LaGuardia Gateway Partners signed a lease agreement for the public-private partnership to redevelop, operate and manage LaGuardia’s Central Terminal B.
+On June 1, 2016, the Port Authority of New York and New Jersey and LaGuardia Gateway Partners signed a lease agreement for the public-private partnership to redevelop, operate and manage LaGuardia’s Terminal B.

-In addition to a new 35-gate Terminal B and Central Hall, key features of the plan Central Terminal B include pedestrian bridges over the active taxi lanes with sweeping views of the airfield and Manhattan skyline beyond.
+In addition to a new 35-gate Terminal B and Central Hall, key features of Terminal B include pedestrian bridges over the active taxi lanes with sweeping views of the airfield and Manhattan skyline beyond.
 As well, operational enhancements and improved commercial offerings will ensure the new facility will deliver an exceptional experience for both passengers and airlines.